stefandb/poule-tournament/readme.txt

 = 1 =
 * First version published

+= 1.0.1 =
+* change the activation script

+= 1.1 =
+* this update introduce a date time picker.
+* url security

+== Upgrade Notice ==

+= 1.0.1 =
+Fix a activation bug. that by every activation create the pages.

+= 1.1 =
+Add a date time picker and add url security.

 == Coming soon ==

-The next featers comming with the next update
+The next featers comming with the next updates

 * More language translations and update the current language
 * users can create there own group for the result/podium
+* add the last settings functions